Combine harvester: History

 In the U.S., Allis-Chalmers, Massey-Harris, International Harvester, Gleaner Manufacturing Company, John Deere, and Minneapolis Moline are past or present major combine producers.

 In 1937, the Australian-born Thomas Carroll, working for Massey-Harris in Canada, perfected a self-propelled model and in 1940, a lighter-weight model began to be marketed widely by the company.
 Lyle Yost invented an auger that would lift grain out of a combine in 1947, making unloading grain much easier and further from the combine.
 In 1952 Claeys launched the first self-propelled combine harvester in Europe; in 1953, the European manufacturer Claas developed a self-propelled combine harvester named 'Hercules', it could harvest up to 5 tons of wheat a day.
 This newer kind of combine is still in use and is powered by diesel or gasoline engines.
 Until the self-cleaning rotary screen was invented in the mid-1960s combine engines suffered from overheating as the chaff spewed out when harvesting small grains would clog radiators, blocking the airflow needed for cooling.

 A significant advance in the design of combines was the rotary design.
 The grain is initially stripped from the stalk by passing along a helical rotor, instead of passing between rasp bars on the outside of a cylinder and a concave.
 Rotary combines were first introduced by Sperry-New Holland in 1975.

 Around the 1980s, on-board electronics were introduced to measure threshing efficiency.
 This new instrumentation allowed operators to get better grain yields by optimizing ground speed and other operating parameters.

-The largest "class 10-plus" combines, which emerged in the early 2020's, have nearly 800 engine horsepower (600 kW) and are fitted with headers up to 60 ft wide.
+The largest "class 10-plus" combines, which emerged in the early 2020s, have nearly 800 engine horsepower (600 kW) and are fitted with headers up to 60 ft wide.